 Busengo is one of the nineteen sectors in Gakenke District, in the Northern Province of Rwanda.
 The Busengo sector is composed of a vast community of approximately 30.000 persons who are dispersed over a large area.
 A majority of the families within this sector live of sustenance agriculture or daily wages (approx. 1 dollar a day) and are therefore very poor.

-Some schools try to cover the cost of the food of the children that cannot afford to pay the contribution, but this is an economic burden on the school and leads to increasing debts.
+Some schools try to cover the cost of the expenses of the children that cannot afford to pay the contribution, but this is an economic burden on the school and leads to increasing debts.
 Few people manage to break out of the poverty tap in Busengo because there is no clear perception that a higher level of education will provide better job opportunities or improve quality of life and because there are very few job opportunities other than agricultural farming in the sector.